Picture an Online Degree at Your Own Pace

 It might seem daunting to start on a path toward a new career or reach your personal goals with an online degree – especially if you've never gone this route before.
 But don't let that uncertainty hold you back.

 Online learning doesn't try to replicate a traditional classroom setting, which brings with it the necessity to be in one place at a set time every week.
-Instead, as a student at an online college, you can still uphold your regular schedule.
-You can focus on schoolwork when it makes sense for you, and at a pace that fits your life.
+Instead, as a student at an online university, like Southern New Hampshire University (SNHU), you can still uphold your regular schedule while meeting deadlines.

-If you're wondering how online courses work at Southern New Hampshire University (SNHU), you may be tasked with a combination of discussion posts, readings, academic papers and other assignments on a weekly basis.
+If you're wondering how online courses work at SNHU, you may be tasked with a combination of discussion posts, readings, academic papers and other assignments on a weekly basis.
 Consistently scheduled due dates allow you to complete coursework day or night, in large chunks or piece by piece.
-The short terms – 8 weeks for undergraduates and 10 for the master's level – allow you to register for courses year-round, doubling up when you can or taking a term off when you need to.

 Juggling School Work and Family Responsibilities